{{flagHref}}

 Can the pyromagnetic coefficient predict magnetic behaviour?

-It is important in electronics, magnetic storage and temperature-sensitive magnetic devices.
+Electronics, magnetic storage, and temperature-sensitive magnetic devices.

 About the author